-With a large or small lump in our hands, Muslims through the teachings of Islam can donate from their excess wealth into ending poverty.
+With a large or small lump in our hands, Muslims through the teachings of Islam can donate their excess wealth to ending poverty.
 While an individual’s Zakat might not solve the humanitarian crisis around us but the Zakat of thousands of rich and wealthy can.

 When we give Zakat it shows that we are obeying the Almighty.
 Helping a person in need acknowledges that everything comes from the Almighty on loan and that we do not really own anything ourselves.
 Since we cannot take anything with us when we die, we should not cling to it.

 Giving Zakat also shows that we are acknowledging that whether we are rich or poor it’s the Almighty’s will so we should help those who are poor.
 Zakat helps us to learn self-discipline as we are freeing ourselves from the love of possessions, greed, and the love of money.
 Giving Zakat frees oneself from the love of oneself allowing us to behave honestly.

 Zakat fastens together the individuals since it is a kind of social solidarity.
 The rich can develop feelings of love, compassion, and mercy towards the poor.
 The poor can develop feelings of obedience, and respect, and work carefully towards the rich.
 The feelings of jealousy, enmity, and envy can be soothed and even eliminated through the regular act of giving.

 The following is stated in the Quran: “Allah has bestowed His gifts of sustenance more freely on some of you than on others.” (an-Nahl, 71)

 Who Is Eligible to Pay It Off: